LuisValgoi/strapi-with-gatsby-blog/README.md

 - To learn more about Gatsby and to integrate with `strapi`.

-# ℹ️ Reference

-This project was created following [this link here](https://www.gatsbyjs.com/blog/2018-1-18-strapi-and-gatsby/#1-introduction).
+- This project was created following [this link here](https://www.gatsbyjs.com/blog/2018-1-18-strapi-and-gatsby/#1-introduction).

 ## 🌳 Dependencies